feiyangfu/LSD/README.md

 #  [NeurIPS'25] Learnable Sampler Distillation for Discrete Diffusion Models
-This repository officially houses the PyTorch implementation of the paper titled "Learnable Sampler Distillation for Discrete Diffusion Moldes", which is presented at NeurIPS 2025 as a spotlight.
+This repository officially houses the PyTorch implementation of the paper titled "Learnable Sampler Distillation for Discrete Diffusion Models", which is presented at NeurIPS 2025 as a spotlight.

-# Project Roadmap
-### To-Do
-- Release training and evaluation code.
-- Release code on more baselines.
-- Remove redundant code.
-### Completed
-- Release raw base code and core algorithm implementation.

 # Installation